Review: DCS MB-339A/PAN by Frecce Tricolori Virtuali

-In this review of their latest release (v.2.01) we will be taking a look into several different parts of the module and evaluating if this fearsome little bird is a fit for your style of flying.
+In this review of their latest release (v.2.01) we will be taking a look into several different parts of the module and evaluating if this pretty but capable bird is a fit for your style of flying.
 These points will be divided in several sections:

 Of note: This is a free module made by a dedicated community, therefore, it shall not be judged to the standards of a paid module.